 Regional Oil & Gas Production

-Deep Panuke, an EnCana lead project, is scheduled to begin producing natural gas by 2010.
-The field is located approximately 250km southeast of Halifax, Nova Scotia on the Scotian Shelf.
-The natural gas from Deep Panuke will be transported via subsea pipelines to Goldboro, Nova Scotia and then transported to markets via the Maritime Northeast Pipeline.
+The Deep Panuke produces and processes natural gas from the Deep Panuke field.
+The natural gas from Deep Panuke is transported via subsea pipelines to Goldboro, Nova Scotia and then transported to markets via the Maritime Northeast Pipeline.

 Hibernia Oil Field -